iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 We ran the Outbryk pipeline on the 18 Listeria samples using reference genome J2_064.
 Using 18 cores it took ? minutes to go from fastq to final VCFs for the Cortex independent workflow.
 We found ?
 SNPs, ? clean indels, ? clusters of phased SNPs, and  complex clusters of SNPs and indels - these latter two might be candidates for recombination events.

-As a result we were immediately able to answer the first question of the challenge

-*Do the product isolates from facility #1 match the environmental swabs from the same facility?*
+As a result we were immediately able to answer the first question of the challenge: "Do the product isolates from facility #1 match the environmental swabs from the same facility?".
 Answer: at the SNP level they agreed.
 We discuss below the question of whether phage presence or indels provide further information.

 ### Listeria - Outbryk on 18 ASM samples plus 4143 background samples